vidyavermaa/11th-chemistry/content.en/chemical-bonding/types-of-chemical-bonds/index.md

 Where,

-Nv- Number of valence electron of atom in its isolated state.
+N<sub>v</sub> - Number of valence electron of atom in its isolated state.

-N_l_ - Number of electrons present as lone pairs around the atom in the Lewis structure
+N<sub>l</sub> - Number of electrons present as lone pairs around the atom in the Lewis structure

-Nb - Number of electrons present in bonds around the atom (bond pairs) in the Lewis structure\]
+N<sub>b</sub> - Number of electrons present in bonds around the atom (bond pairs) in the Lewis structure\]